Configure events for Google Enhanced Conversions

 conversion_environment

 The environment in which the conversion occurred.
-For example: APP or WEB.
+Valid values are APP or WEB.

 Note